About Lightbox ads specifications

 If they have videos, Lightbox ads made with AdWords templates will start playing the first video automatically (without sound) when someone clicks to expand the ad on a device that supports video autoplay (primarily desktop and some tablets).
 Videos will still be click-to-play on expansion on mobile devices.
 The first video will auto-play and additional videos will auto-play when selected.
 If the user switches back to a previous video, that previous video will remain paused until clicked.

-All Ready Lightbox ads with video will auto-preview in-banner and will play without sound on compatible devices (primarily desktop and some tablets).
+Lightbox ads with video will auto-preview in-banner and will play without sound on compatible devices (primarily computers and some tablets).

 Video cover images (optional)